Random surfaces with large systoles: Introduction

 \subsection{The multiplicative constants}

 We finish this introduction by comparing our results to the best known bounds on systoles and the other constructions available in the literature.
-Currently, the best known upper bounds on systoles of hyperbolic surfaces of finite area are
+Currently, the best known upper bounds on systoles of hyperbolic surfaces of finite area of genus $g$ with $n$ cusps are

 In particular, the last two bounds imply that a sequence of surfaces of logarithmic systole $X_k$ necessarily satisfies $n(X_k) = \lo(g(X_k)^{1-\eps})$ for some uniform $\eps>0$.

 Sequences of surfaces with logarithmic systoles were known to exist, but there are not that many constructions available: the first known examples come from arithmetic constructions \cite{Brooks_injrad, Brooks, BuserSarnak, Schmutz_congruence, KatzSchapsVishne} and still hold the record for the multiplicative constant in front of the logarithm, namely $\frac{4}{3}$.
 More recently, various constructions inspired by graph theory were found in \cite{PW, Pet2} whose multiplicative constants are $1$ and $\frac{4}{7}$ respectively.
 The largest we obtain with our random constructions is $\frac{1}{3}$ for random $\SL_2(\FF)$ covers of closed surfaces.